 Awards are disbursed as unrestricted gifts to the university and are not intended for overhead or indirect costs.
 They are intended for use during the academic year in which the award is provided to support the professor’s research efforts.

-- Open to professors (assistant, associate, etc) at a university or degree-granting research institution.
+- A full-time assistant, associate, or full professor at a university or degree-granting research institution.

-- Applicants can submit one application per round, and apply a maximum of three times.
+- Applicants can submit one application per round.

 The funds granted will be up to $60,000 USD and are intended to support the advancement of the professor’s research.